dxking/it254-midterm/README.md

 ```

 ## SSH Key:
-This script will create a keypair and put the private key in: `~/.ssh/midterm.pem`
+This script will create a keypair and put the private key in: `~/.ssh/aws-xxxxx.pem` (where the x's are a randomly generated string per script run)

+### todo:
+- auto cleanup of instance and custom resources